Appetizers

 (We mostly abjure the use of pie charts because it’s hard for people to accurately compare the relative size of pie chart slices — bar charts are easier to grasp at a glance.
 But sometimes it’s okay to have a little pie chart, as a treat.)

 Mobile messaging encompasses a variety of tools and techniques.
-There are broadcast messages sent from a nonprofit to its subscriber list, and peer-to-peer texting where each buzzing phone is intended to start a one-on-one conversation.
-There’s quick, text-only SMS, and more robust MMS.
-And nonprofits are increasingly using mobile messaging to serve a variety of goals.
+There are broadcast messages sent from a nonprofit to its subscriber list, and peer-to-peer texting Unlike a single mass message to a full list, these SMS messages connect volunteers and staff to individuals, enabling one-on-one conversations.

 The most common use of peer-to-peer text messaging is fundraising — 62% of participants who engage in peer-to-peer messaging included fundraising in the mix.
 Nearly half (47%) used P2P messaging to drive advocacy actions.
 (These numbers don’t add up to 100% because they are not mutually exclusive; many nonprofits leveraged mobile messaging for multiple goals throughout the year.
 One more example of where you really need to rely on a bar chart to convey information.
 Pie charts could never.)